PierreBadra/e-commerce-boat-store/README.md

 This project demonstrates **full-stack development**, integrating **authentication, role-based authorization, inventory management, and a scalable API**, making it a complete e-commerce solution.

-To make the **"To Run Locally"** section more consistent with the **first part** of your README, consider the following improvements:

-1. **Use section icons** to match the style of the project descriptions.
-2. **Break down steps clearly** with bolded actions.
-3. **Ensure a uniform tone**—use imperative language consistently (e.g., "Clone the repository" instead of "You should clone the repository").
-4. **Ensure consistency in formatting**—for example, use `inline code` for filenames and commands.
-5. **Keep terminology consistent**—e.g., refer to projects using the same names as in the first section.

 ---

 ## 🚀 **To Run Locally**